Shivam164/Recruiter_tool/README.md

 ## Steps to deploy the application

 1. Start with creating account on [Render](https://render.com) using GitHub.
-Make sure the GitHub account that is being used on the Render platform, it should have the repository of the application we are going to deploy.
+Make sure the GitHub account that is being used has the repository of the application we are going to deploy.

     > **Note:** We First need to deploy backend part of the application.